mobiledgex/edge-cloud-sdk-unity/README.md

 Enter [https://github.com/mobiledgex/edge-cloud-sdk-unity.git](https://github.com/mobiledgex/edge-cloud-sdk-unity.git) in the text field, which will automatically start the process of importing the package into your application.

-Once that finishes, you will now see the MobiledgeX SDK within your Package Manager and the SDK will be available under the Packages tab of your Project.
+Once that completes, you will see the MobiledgeX SDK within your Package Manager and the SDK will be available under the Packages tab of your Project.

 ![](https://developers.mobiledgex.com/assets/unity-sdk/mobiledgex-package.png)